3L0C/wk/README.md

 }
 ```

-As you can see, this helps to cut down on repition, but it
+As you can see, this helps to cut down on repetition, but it
-also helps me enforce a workflow rule without the need to
+also helps enforce a workflow rule without the need to
 setup desktop environment rules and such.

 This example also hints at the idea of inheritance as the
 hook was given to a prefix and not to individual chords.
-This topic is coverd after introducing flags as these also
+This topic is covered after introducing flags as these also
 factor into the discussion.

 #### Flags